Project Spotlight: The Commune

 Image: Leonid Furmansky

-Let's talk about the office kitchen first, why did you go with 2x8 tiles in Blue Spruce in a vertical straight set pattern?
+Let's talk about the office's commercial kitchen tile first.
+Why did you go with 2x8 tiles in Blue Spruce in a vertical straight set pattern?

 Lauren and I are all about the neutrals but wanted to bring soft subtle colors into this space.
 The blue spruce feels to me like a neutral because it goes with everything!
 We wanted it to feel slightly more “modern” so we turned the tile to run vertically.